-The estimated BLL level for workers from exposure to the highest level of lead (1,140 ppm) remaining in soil is 9.6 μ g/dL.
-This level is below 10 μ g/dL for pregnant women and 25 μ g/dL for all other adults, the levels at which exposure reduction actions are recommended (17, 18).
+The estimated BLL level for workers from exposure to the highest level of lead (1,140 ppm) remaining in soil is 9.6 $\mu$ g/dL.
+This level is below 10 $\mu$ g/dL for pregnant women and 25 $\mu$ g/dL for all other adults, the levels at which exposure reduction actions are recommended (17, 18).

-Cumulative Theoretical Increased Cancer Risk from Past, Current, and Future Exposure
+Cumulative Theoretical Increased Cancer Risk from Past, Current, and Future Exposure estimated to be 7 in 10,000, which is considered a low increased risk.

-CDPH estimated the theoretical increased risk of cancer for a long-term worker digging in the excavated areas (prior to removals/excavations in 2004) to be 7 in 10,000.
-Digging in soil from non-excavated areas would add (5 in 100,000) to the cancer risk for a short-term worker; the cumulative theoretical increased cancer risk for an RFS worker from 30 years2 of exposure is estimated to be 7 in 10,000, which is considered a low increased risk.
 Increased cancer risks in this range (greater than 1 in 10,000) are considered unacceptable risks, based on regulatory guidance (11).
 The increased cancer risks are based on exposure to maximum concentrations; the actual risk would likely be less.
 The chemicals associated with an increased cancer risk are arsenic (skin, liver, bladder, and lung) and PCBs (liver, biliary).
 Equations and cancer slope factors used to estimate increased cancer risks are provided in Appendix E.